Celebrate Pride at New-York Historical Society

 Thursday, June 13

-If social mores were rapidly changing in the late 1960s, then so was the fashion.
-Pull your vintage gear out of the closet and join historian Edward Maeder for an overview of a style revolution.
+As the social mores were changing rapidly in the late 1960s, so was the fashion.
+Pull your vintage gear out of the closet and join historian Edward Maeder as he gives an overview of a style revolution.

 Co-Conspirators: An Evening with Blanche Wiesen Cook and Clare Coss